Learn how to do Feather Stitch embroidery

 Well, let me explain.
 By using a hoop, you can count the fabric threads and make sure your stitches are placed just right.
 It's like having a little guide to help you along the way.
 Plus, it's much easier to keep your tension even, which is super important for achieving that perfect finished look.

-I chose to work over 4 fabric threads for my sample, but you can adjust it to fit whatever size you need.
+I chose to work over 4 fabric threads for my sample below the video, but you can adjust it to fit whatever size you need.

 Step 1